DIY Iron-On T-Shirts and Onesies: How to Make Custom Tees Like a Pro

 Sign in OR Sign up for free account in Cricut Design Space

-You will have access to upload your image files or fonts and have access to any files you want to purchase.
-Or use previously owned cartridges if you already are a Cricut cartridge owner.
+You will have access to upload your image files or fonts, and have access to any files you want to purchase.
+Or use previously owned cartridges if you are already a Cricut cartridge owner.
 (There are so many design files to pick from!)

-• Remember if you are purchasing files to make them compatible with the program you are using for design, and or cutting.
+• Remember, if you are purchasing files to make them compatible with the program you are using for design, and or cutting.

-1. Etsy .svg files (custom iron ons) (custom iron-on design files)
+1. Etsy .svg files (custom iron-ons) (custom iron-on design files)

 2. Creative Market .svg files